prxshetty/CodeClimax/README.md

 ### Managing Your Library

-**Edit Media:**
-- Click the ✏️ edit button on any media item
-- Change the name, mark as favorite, or set as selected
-- Click "Save" to apply changes

 **Delete Media:**
 - Click the 🗑️ delete button on any media item
 - Confirm the deletion